dvettkoe/SwimmingVideoAnalysis/README.md

 The table on the right contrians the following columns:

-**Track**: These numbers are displayed in the video next to the respective worm.
+**Track**: This is set as the Index of the table as default<sup>1</sup>.
+These numbers are displayed in the video next to the respective worm.

 **#Frames**: Those are the numbers of frames the worm was tracked